SolarLune/tetra3d/readme.md

 	// individual Models, or Camera.RenderNodes() to render a subset of a scene tree. g.Camera.RenderScene(g.GameScene)

 	// To see the result, we draw the Camera's ColorTexture to the screen.
-Before doing so, we'll clear the screen first;
+	// Before doing so, we'll clear the screen first.
+In this case, we'll do this
-	// in this case, with a color, though we can also go with screen.Clear(). screen.Fill(color.RGBA{20, 30, 40, 255})
+	// with a color, though we can also go with screen.Clear(). screen.Fill(color.RGBA{20, 30, 40, 255})

 	// Draw the resulting texture to the screen, and you're done!
 You can
-	// also visualize the depth texture with g.Camera.DepthTexture. screen.DrawImage(g.Camera.ColorTexture, nil)
+	// also visualize the depth texture with g.Camera.DepthTexture(). screen.DrawImage(g.Camera.ColorTexture(), nil)

 	// Note that the resulting texture is indeed just an ordinary *ebiten.Image, so
-	// you can also use this as a texture for a mesh, as an example.
+	// you can also use this as a texture for a Model's Material, as an example.

 }